A case study for use at Southern Nazarene University by Howard Culbertson

 Barbara, the class secretary, chimed in, "It gets discouraging week after week to take the roll and see how many people are not coming -- people who used to be there regularly.
 Sunday School and church don't seem as important to people as they used to be.
 There are so many other things competing for our time."

 Ron, who was the teacher, slumped in his chair.
 At a lull in the discussion, he mused out loud: "On many Sunday afternoons, I've thought about resigning as teacher.
 You know, I love these people.
 And I feel that they love me, but I'm not really sure I'm making a difference in their lives.
-We've been studying the book of Leviticus, but it's not easy to make all those facts about the Old Testament sacrifices and feasts interesting.
+We've been studying material in the Old Testament, but it's not easy to make all those facts about the sacrifices and feasts interesting.
 I'm doing my best, but frankly, I'm discouraged."

 Susan tried to put a cheerful spin on the discussion: "During Sunday school, three couples from our class are now serving in other leadership capacities.
 Shouldn't we feel good about the fact that we have contributed people to other ministries in the church?"